 A mobile-friendly website is more than an important part of your online strategy, it’s a necessity to business in 2020.
 According to BroadbandSearch.net, in 2019 more than 40% of website traffic was on mobile devices, and over 90% of internet users had access to the internet via mobile.
 In 2017, Google started rolling out “mobile-first” indexing, meaning they primarily use the mobile version of the webpage for ranking and indexing purposes.
 Now, in 2020, mobile-first indexing is the default.
 Mobile-friendly sites make it easier for customers to explore your products and services, and ultimately it creates a better user experience for everyone.
 As more and more people explore sites with their mobile devices, they will expect a clean, responsive version of your website.
-Without it, it’s safe to say, you will likely have higher bounce rates and less conversions than on the desktop version of your website.
+Without a responsive site, it’s safe to say you will likely have higher bounce rates and less conversions than on the desktop version of your website.

 Choosing CMS: Mobile Website Design In Mind

 Most popular web design platforms now have built-in mobile-friendly themes.
-If you build a website on Shopify, Squarespace, or Wix, the theme you use will most likely be built with both desktop and mobile in mind.
+If you build a website on Shopify, Squarespace, or Wix, the theme you use will probably be built with both desktop and mobile in mind.
 WordPress also has many themes that create a mobile-friendly website.
 If you’re looking for a new theme design, make sure to double check that it’s compatible with both mobile and tablet.

 Super Mobile-Friendly: Elementor Page Builder For WordPress

-When we build new WordPress websites, or migrate an old website, we almost exclusively use Elementor for clients.
+When we build new WordPress websites or migrate an old website, we almost exclusively use Elementor for clients.
 (Our own website is built in Elementor as well.)
 Elementor is a complex page-building software.
 A page-builder can be used with a theme of your choice in WordPress as a way to create unique designs on each page, whether that be a page, post, or custom page type like an event or product page.
 Elementor is functional and easy to use.
-Its robust module library, excellent theme-building capabilities, realtime preview function, and full revision history make it rival any other page-builder out there.
+Its robust module library, excellent theme-building capabilities, realtime preview function and full revision history make it rival any other page-builder out there.